 Parks Administration is responsible for oversight of the other divisions, along with the development of and programming in City parks and other facilities within the department.
 It also administers the City's Special Events Policy and processes Special Events Applications.

-The Civic Events Division manages seven municipally owned facilities, most notably the McNease Convention Center, Foster Communications Coliseum, the Bill Aylor Sr. Memorial RiverStage and the City Auditorium.
+The Civic Events Division manages seven municipally owned facilities, most notably the McNease Convention Center, Foster Communications Coliseum, the Bill Aylor Sr. Memorial RiverStage.
 In addition to renting facilities for events, Civic Events provides support services to the events in the venues.